seanwatters/rgp/README.md

 ## Disable Multi-threading

 The `"multi-thread"` feature is enabled by default and utilizes the [Rayon](https://crates.io/crates/rayon) crate.
-Multi-threading is currently only used in the `encrypt` function when using `Dh` mode, but can be disabled by setting `default-features` to `false`.
+Multi-threading is currently only used in the `encrypt` function when using `Dh` or `Kem` modes to encrypt keys and content in parallel, but can be disabled by setting `default-features` to `false`.

 ```toml
 [dependencies]